Masonic Cancer Center

 The Masonic Cancer Center was founded in 1991 as the University of Minnesota Cancer Center and received its NCI designation in 1998.
 It was renamed the Masonic Cancer Center (MCC) in 2008.
 MCC is part of the University of Minnesota’s Academic Health Center, which also includes the Medical School, School of Dentistry, School of Nursing, College of Pharmacy, School of Public Health and College of Veterinary Medicine.
 The Center’s research partners include the Clinical and Translational Science Institute, Stem Cell Institute, Center for Immunology, and Center for Magnetic Resonance Imaging.
 The Center’s clinical research and treatment partners include University of Minnesota Health, University of Minnesota Masonic Children’s Hospital, and MCancer Care.

-The major research programs of the MCC are: Carcinogenesis and Chemoprevention, Cell Signaling, Genetic Mechanisms in Cancer, Immunology, Prevention and Etiology, Transplant Biology and Therapy, and Tumor Microenvironment.
+The major research programs of the MCC are: Carcinogenesis and Chemoprevention; Cellular Mechanisms; Genetic Mechanisms; Immunology; Screening, Prevention, Etiology and Cancer Survivorship; and Transplant Biology and Therapy.

 Scientific strengths of the 250 MCC research members include: chemoprevention and carcinogenesis, particularly in tobacco; hematopoietic stem cell biology and transplantation, especially in hematologic malignancies; translational research in immune and cell-based therapies; childhood malignancies, including biology, therapy, epidemiology, and survivorship; cancer prevention and screening, especially in colorectal and other solid tumors; immunology; novel mouse models to study cancer etiology and progression; functional magnetic resonance imaging in cancer; and the development of interventional strategies for cancer prevention and treatment.